 After you’ve read through it, go back to Amazon and write a review so that others will know it’s worth the purchase.

-Thanks and stay tuned for book 2 – no promises, but hopefully by the end of summer.
+Thanks and stay tuned for book 2 – no promises, but hopefully by the end of the year.